-Recurring Notifications on Facebook: 6 Examples of Successful Brands
+Recurring Notifications on Facebook: Six examples of successful brands

 Meta has recently opened up their recurring notifications feature on Facebook for all businesses.
 How can you use them for your business to increase engagement with customers and drive sales?
-Learn from companies such as BMW, eTicket, or ChicMe, and get inspired!
+Learn from companies such as BMW, eTicket, and ChicMe… and get inspired!

 During their recent Conversations conference, Meta surprised everybody by opening the recurring messages on Facebook back up for all businesses.
 For the past two years, the feature had been restricted to specific media outlets.
 Now, every business can send recurring messages on Facebook again.